geoscan/Esp32Cam/components/buffered_file_transfer/README.md

     ap->>espWifiApi: connect to AP using provided SSID and password espWifiApi->>espWifiApi: connecting
-    espWifiApi->>ap: success or failure (the latter should stop the transfer) ap->>espHttpClientApi: acquire a file using web API
+    espWifiApi-->>ap: success or failure (the latter should stop the transfer) ap->>espHttpClientApi: acquire a file using web API espHttpClientApi-->>ap: success or failure (the latter should stop the transfer)

     loop Chunk-by-chunk
         espHttpClientApi->>espBuffer: append()